mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## "Unknown command gl_\*" errors in console

 mastercomfig sets some OpenGL-related cvars, which are only available on Linux and macOS.
 Thus, these errors appear a few times when using mastercomfig on Windows.
 These errors are harmless and can be ignored safely.

-## "Unknown command cl_clean_textures_on_death", etc errors in console

-mastercomfig sets some development only cvars, which are only available to be set in the launch options.
-These errors are a bug, and the value _is_ set, despite what the console says.